 Installation

-You can install the development version of staccuracy like so:
+You can install the official CRAN version of {staccuracy}:

 Example